github-modules/ghwd/README.md

 # ghwd

-A simple command to open a GitHub URL in your browser that matches your shell's current branch and working directory
+A simple command to open a GitHub URL in your browser that matches your shell's current branch and working directory.
+Supports Mac, Linux, Cygwin and Windows.

 ## Install it